GhaliAmir/ML_Sentiment_Analysis/README.md

 Some of the most influental techniques used were:

--Emphisizing with external dictionnaries
++ Emphisizing with external dictionnaries

--Removing Punctuation and noisy words/characters
++ Removing Punctuation and noisy words/characters

--Correct spelling and map words to actual "real" ones via multiple methods and dicts..
++ Correct spelling and map words to actual "real" ones via multiple methods and dicts..

--Lemmatizing/Stemming
++ Lemmatizing/Stemming

--Deal with apostrophes/ hashtags..etc
++ Deal with apostrophes/ hashtags..etc

 ### Train & Predictions: